gustavonp/roo-recipes/content/recipes/tumeric-rice.md

 5. Add the bay leaves if using.

-6. Once the water is boiling, lower the heat down to the lowest setting possible, cover with the lid and set your timer to "10 minutes".
+6. Once the water is boiling, lower the heat down to the lowest setting possible, cover with the lid and set your timer to 10 minutes.

-7. With a fork, dig a small hole and check if the water was fully absorbed by the rice.
+7. With a fork, dig a small hole and check if the water was [fully absorbed](## "Don't let it dry completely, otherwise you'll burn the rice.") by the rice.

 8. Remove the pot from heat and let it rest for 10 minutes with the lid on.